Top Nutrients for Brain Health

 Both L-carnitine and ALCAR play a key role in energy metabolism by shuttling fatty acids into its energy-producing pathway.
 This is especially important in the brain since the brain requires a lot of energy.
 It’s also thought to be neuroprotective.

 In animal studies, ALCAR protected the brain’s mitochondria (our cell’s energy powerhouses) and reversed mitochondrial decay.
-In one study, feeding aged animals ALCAR not only restored mitochondrial function and lowered oxidative stress in the brain, but it also led to better cognition and more physical activity.6 And when ALCAR was added to the drinking water of aged mice for eight weeks, high levels of oxidative molecules were restored to the lower levels found in young mice.
-Older mice also began to behave a bit more like young mice, exploring the margins of their cage more often rather than staying in the center.7 In other mice studies, combining a sulfur compound called alpha-lipoic acid (ALA) and ALCAR reduced the number of damaged mitochondria in the neurons and improved brain function.8
+In one study, feeding aged animals ALCAR not only restored mitochondrial function and lowered oxidative stress in the brain, but it also led to better cognition and more physical activity.4 And when ALCAR was added to the drinking water of aged mice for eight weeks, high levels of oxidative molecules were restored to the lower levels found in young mice.
+Older mice also began to behave a bit more like young mice, exploring the margins of their cage more often rather than staying in the center.5 In other mice studies, combining a sulfur compound called alpha-lipoic acid (ALA) and ALCAR reduced the number of damaged mitochondria in the neurons and improved brain function.6

 Alpha Lipoic Acid

 In clinical trials, Huperzine A has proved effective.
-In fact, according to a review and meta-analysis of six studies and a total of 454 Alzheimer’s patients by the prestigious Cochrane Group, Huperzine A has beneficial effects on cognitive function with no obvious serious side effects.14 The amount of HupA used in clinical trials is 400 micrograms per day.
+In fact, according to a review and meta-analysis of six studies and a total of 454 volunteers, Huperzine A has beneficial effects on cognitive function with no obvious serious side effects.14 The amount of HupA used in clinical trials is 400 micrograms per day.

 What You Can Do

 If you’d like to get all these nutrients in one convenient product, take MitoForte.
 It provides high doses of these nutrients to promote healthy memory, mood, and energy.
-This formula was created based on my research into the biochemistry of mitochondria and their role in maintaining health.
+This formula is based on my research into the biochemistry of mitochondria and their role in maintaining health.
 Elsevier, the world’s largest health publishing company, recognized me as one of the Top 10 Cited Authors in the world for my work on this topic.